LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 One-to-Many relationship between Customer and Order (A customer can place multiple orders, but each order is placed by one customer).

 Many-to-Many relationship between Order and Decoration (An order can include multiple decorations, and a decoration can be part of multiple orders).
-This relationship is represented using a junction table.
+This relationship is represented using an *associative entity* .

 Many-to-Many relationship between Cake and IcingFondant (A cake can have multiple icing/fondant options, and an icing/fondant option can be used for multiple cakes).
-This relationship is represented using a junction table.
+This relationship is represented using an *associative entity* .

 Many-to-Many relationship between Order and Cupcake (An order can include multiple cupcakes, and a cupcake can be part of multiple orders).
-This relationship is represented using a junction table.
+This relationship is represented using an *associative entity* .

 Many-to-Many relationship between Cake and Cupcake (A cake can have multiple cupcakes, and a cupcake can be part of multiple cakes).
-This relationship is represented using a junction table.
+This relationship is represented using an *associative entity* .

 One-to-Many relationship between Order and Customer (An order is placed by one customer, but a customer may place multiple orders).